Technology

 Library Resources and Services

 All University of the People instructional personnel and enrolled students may use these resources free of charge.
-Additionally, students are provided at no charge with other open education resources including textbooks and course materials.
+Additionally, students are provided with other no-cost open education resources including textbooks and course materials.

 Learning Resource Center (LRC)